RevenueCat/purchases-flutter/purchases_ui_flutter/example/README.md

 ### [Purchase Tester](https://github.com/RevenueCat/purchases-flutter/tree/main/revenuecat_examples/purchase_tester)

-Contains an example app that showcases how to use `purchases_flutter` and `purchases_flutter_ui` to display a paywall and make purchases.
+Contains an example app that showcases how to use `purchases_flutter` and `purchases_ui_flutter` to display a paywall and make purchases.